Ludwig Ferdinand Huber: Friendship with Körner and Schiller

 For Körner's 30th birthday, Huber and Schiller worked together on a small book, Avanturen des neuen Telemachs oder Leben und Exsertionen Körners, with watercolours painted by Schiller and texts written by Huber that humorously depicted the Körners and their friends.
 The booklet was first reprinted in 1862 and not included in any edition of Schiller's works.
 The manuscript, considered lost at the end of the 19th century, is now in the Beinecke Rare Book & Manuscript Library.

 In Schiller's magazine Thalia, Huber published an essay in 1786 on the topic of greatness, and he later became one of the most important contributors to the journal.
 In 1787, Schiller moved to Weimar; Huber adapted Dumaniant's play Guerre ouverte, ou Ruse contre ruse into German as Offne Fehde.
-After its premiere, directed by Friedrich Ludwig Schröder, it was performed more than a hundred times, including seventeen performances at Weimar while Goethe was theatre director there.
+After its premiere, directed by Friedrich Ludwig Schröder, it was performed more than a hundred times, including seventeen performances at Weimar while Goethe was the theatre director there.

 In the autumn of 1787, Huber found employment: he was appointed secretary to the legation of Saxony in the Electorate of Mainz, a solid employment with the hope for further career advances as a diplomat.
 While his parents, his fiancée, and other friends were happy, Schiller saw this as a waste of Huber's literary talents.
 In 1788, Huber joined a Masonic lodge, Minerva zu den drei Palmen in Leipzig, where Körner had been a member since 1777.
 Schiller was surprised and somewhat taken aback by his friends' Masonic activities.